This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - If you’re hiking over rocky terrain or rock scrambling, make sure to buy a shoe with excellent traction so that you don’t slide around on the trail.

-- If you’re planning on hiking on ice and snow, you might want to invest in a microspikes or a pair of crampons.
+- If you're planning on hiking on ice and snow, you might want to invest in microspikes or a pair of crampons.
 For the best fit, crampons should be worn with mountaineering boots, not standard hiking boots.

 What’s the Best Hiking Shoe/Boot Brand?